gelmio/oblivious-svelte/oblivious/Oblivious.md

 *Really weird.*
 In fact, he's just like me...
 One day he he decided to drive down here from the UK in his Landcruiser.
 He points it out.
 It looks absolutely knackered...
 In fact, it looks completely fucked.
 "Yep, it broke down.
-That was about, what? ten years ago now?
+That was about, what?
+Ten years ago now?
 I think...?"
 "You've been here for *ten* years??"
 "Yeah.
 Yeah, I've got a wife and two kids."
 "What? *Here??*"